informed-governance-project/serimabe-theme/README.md

 # default-theme

-Default theme for governance platform
+Default theme for NISINP used by IBPT.